You’ve heard the earth-shaking statistics about the shocking number of women wandering around in the wrong bra size.

 If you need a little extra support, a substantial side seam (at least 3.5 inches) or side support panels help tackle underarm spillage.
 Side support panels may be sewn into the bra or part of the design.
 That straight piece pulls breast tissue out from the underarm and keeps it forward.
 If you’re still finding rolls in your armpit, Edmark says, “you didn’t put your bra on correctly, or you need to go up a cup size.”

-For breasts that need extra support, look for bras with center-pull straps, sometimes-triangular straps attached to the center apex of the cup.
+For breasts that need extra support, look for bras with center-pull straps that are attached to the center apex of the cup.
 No physics degree is necessary to understand why a strap that pulls up on the middle of breast tissue is superior to one that pulls to the sides.